 If you do not meet one or more of the above criteria, you may be able to qualify for a tenancy if you have a third party who can guarantee your tenancy agreement.
 The guarantor must also pass the same application and screening process, must be a homeowner and reside in the UK for the duration of the tenancy.
-Where a Guarantor is required a charge of £125.00 will apply in addition to the tenant application fee.
 A guarantor is guaranteeing a shared tenant will also be responsible for all of the tenant’s conditions set out in the tenancy agreement on a joint and several basis.

 This is due one month in advance payable by banker’s draft or cash for the first month only (personal cheque is acceptable if funds clear by commencement date).
 Subsequent payments are to be made by monthly standing order from one bank account.